Pooletergeist/tattered/_site/content/pyramid.md

 ```

 ## Counting Grid
-### *Insight: Add a counter.
-Instead of stars, add the counter value when filling-out lines*
+### *Insight: Add a counter*
 We're gonna go back to the grid, so we don't spoil the final counting pyramid problem.
 But the idea is that since we build out the lines with a loop, one symbol at a time, we can change whatever symbol we're adding.

-Our old grid-maker code changes in only three places, marked with #'s.
+Our old grid-maker code changes in only two places, marked with red #'s.
 ```python
 ### Grid-Maker
 line_length = 5